-- A. All twenty-four (24) hour shift employees are to be granted 6.47 hours per two (2) week pay period (approximately 7 holidays per year) off with full pay to compensate for not observing the holiday schedule. - B. All standard, full-time employees on a forty (40) hour workweek are to be granted the following paid holidays: New Year's Day, Martin Luther King's Birthday, Presidents' Day, Memorial Day, Independence Day, Labor Day, Veteran's Day, Thanksgiving, Christmas Day, one-half day prior to Christmas, and one-half day prior to New Year's Day and three (3) floating holidays to be taken independently by each employee, upon department head approval.
-This floating holiday will be limited, or denied, when it has or might have an adverse impact on the operation of a department or division, or the work of any employee. - C. Standard, part-time employees shall be granted holiday pay prorated to the percent of full time worked. - D. Forty (40) hour workweek employees shall have worked the full scheduled workdays or shall have been on paid leave before and after the holiday to receive pay for the holiday, unless such absence is excused.
+- A. All twenty-four (24) hour shift employees are to be granted 6.47 hours per two (2) week pay period-approximately seven (7) holidays per year-off with full pay to compensate for not observing the holiday schedule.
+The reduction in holiday accrual will occur in pay period one (#1) of 2024, in exchange for a one-time, one-half of a percent (0.5%) Holiday Wage Adjustment (see Article XIX, Wages C.) - B. All standard, full-time employees on a forty (40)-hour workweek are to be granted the following paid holidays: New Year's Day, Martin Luther King's Birthday, Presidents' Day, Memorial Day, Juneteenth, Independence Day, Labor Day, Veteran's Day, Thanksgiving, Christmas Day, one-half day prior to Christmas, and one-half day prior to New Year's Day and three (3) floating holidays to be taken independently by each employee, upon department head approval.
+This floating holiday will be limited, or denied, when it has or might have an adverse impact on the operation of a department or division, or the work of any employee.

+- C. Standard, part-time employees shall be granted holiday pay prorated to the percent of full time worked. - D. Forty (40) hour workweek employees shall have worked the full scheduled workdays or shall have been on paid leave before and after the holiday to receive pay for the holiday, unless such absence is excused.
 Saturday holidays will be granted the preceding Friday and Sunday holidays will be granted the following Monday unless holidays are set by state, federal, or municipal law.
 If Christmas or New Year's Day fall on a Sunday or Monday, the half day holiday will be granted on the preceding Friday.
-If Christmas or New Year's Day falls on a Saturday, the half day will be granted on the preceding Thursday.

-E. Holidays or days off in lieu of holidays may be granted during periods of absence only if such absence is an authorized paid leave.
+If Christmas or New Year's Day falls on a Saturday, the half day will be granted on the preceding Thursday. - E. Holidays or days off in lieu of holidays may be granted during periods of absence only if such absence is an authorized paid leave.
 For example, a holiday falling within a vacation period shall not be charged to vacation time.